luc-ta/luc-ta.github.io/_pages/about.md

   - /main/
 ---

 Hello!
 I'm a senior at Yale University studying mathematics and ethnic studies.
+(You might know me as Luc Ta; that was my name prior to 2025.)

 Below is a list of my publications.
 To read more about me, please refer to my [CV](https://luc-ta.github.io/cv/) or my [bio](https://luc-ta.github.io/about/).
 Both of these are also accessible via the navigation bar located at the top of this webpage, along with a few of my [teaching](https://luc-ta.github.io/teaching/) resources and a catalog of my [music](https://luc-ta.github.io/music/).